helrond/songs/_posts/2014-12-26-stranger_in_the_desert.md

 <div class="notes">at Joshua Tree</div>

 Strangers in the desert where are you bound?
-Do you know he place where the lightning comes down
+Do you know the place where the lightning comes down
 Tell me who has built these mountains high
 Will you go my way?
 Will you lend me your light?